 My daughter just started Kindergarten this year and I was right there on the blacktop with all of the other parents, watching my child walk up the stairs with tears in her eyes after I gave her 400 hugs and kissed her goodbye 200 times.
 Those tears broke my heart and I asked everyone I knew if It gets better.
 Some people said to give it a month and others said it can take up to 6 months.
 I wondered, how can we as parents, handle this level of upset for 6 months?
 It takes so much trust; trust in the school that they can keep our children safe, trust in the teacher that they might be willing to offer a hug when needed and to be fun and distracting in order to give our child a great school experience; trust in the other kids that they will be nice and welcoming.
 But, we also have to trust ourselves that we can let go just enough to let them grow.

 Most of my daughter’s classmates were able to slowly change from panic stricken, tearful faces to smiles and happy hellos.
-But some kids still really struggle to be ok.
-They can’t seem to calm down at school.
-It might take hours to stop crying or they might run from the classroom or sit alone in a quiet corner, unwilling to participate.
-Their parents are called day after day to help or to come and get them.
+But some kids still really struggled to be ok.
+They couldn’t seem to calm down at school.
+It might’ve take hours to stop crying or they might have run from the classroom or sat alone in a quiet corner, unwilling to participate.
+Their parents were called day after day to help or to come and get them.
 These are the kids I see walking through my doors, their parents exhausted and torn between the need to help their child and the need to work or carry on with adult responsibilities.
 “This has never happened before, I don’t know how to help her,” they tell me.
 And I understand that this is hurting everyone.
 It is painful and it’s consuming each and every school day.

 I recommend therapy supports at this point.
 But, there are also a few strategies I give to immediately start offering some relief.
 Anxiety is usually grown out of scary beliefs or thoughts that are irrational (they don’t make a lot of sense if we really stop to think about them).
 Your child might be terrified that bad things can happen to you only when they are not with you.
 They might really believe that you are going to forget all about them and never come to get them.
 Or, they might believe that you are literally the only person that can keep them safe.
 We adults might believe this one too.